ShreeyaS-48/MachineLearning/readme.md

-This is a repository of my Machine Learning Mini Projects.
+This is a repository of my Machine Learning and Deep Learning Mini Projects.
 Dataset used from Kaggle.